 If one experiences vertigo, the most immediate concern is to relieve the accompanying dizziness.
 Sitting down as soon as possible and removing earbuds promptly are paramount.

 Allowing a few moments of stillness while seated can significantly reduce the intensity of vertigo.
-It’s crucial to avoid sudden changes in body position, as these can exacerbate the condition.
+Sudden changes in body position can exacerbate the condition.
 Helping the affected person avoid abrupt head movements, especially looking up, is an additional measure to alleviate symptoms.

 2. Keep the Person Safe

 If the person is still using earbuds, gently removing them can eliminate a potential cause of vertigo.
-In cases where vertigo is severe and vomiting occurs, laying the person down on their side is recommended.
-However, ensuring that the affected individual does not drive or operate dangerous machinery while feeling dizzy is crucial.
+In cases where vertigo is severe, and vomiting occurs, laying the person down on their side is recommended.
+However, it is crucial to ensure that the affected individual does not drive or operate dangerous machinery while feeling dizzy.

 3. Consult a Doctor